maher-naija-pro/go_cli_v2/README.md

 ## Configuration

 The CLI uses a `config.yaml` file to define prompts and OpenAI settings.
+By default, it looks for the config at `~/.ai/config.yaml`.
 You can generate a template with:

 ```sh
 ./ai init